4forces/CI-MS2-project2/README.md

 #### Characters Page
 #### Books Page
 ***

 ## Technologies Used
 ***

 ## Testing
 ### Issues and Bugs
 1. form validation not present. form validation capital letter on restdb
 2. Scrollspy: Unable to align the page nicely upon click
 3. Update of navbar heading sometimes not accurate, especially when scrolling fast
+4. some of the bookimages appear stretched.
+5.
+***

 ## Deployment
 This site was largely developed using [VS Code](https://code.visualstudio.com/), and pushed to GitHub from VS Code.
 [Gitpod](https://gitpod.io/workspaces/) was initially used during the initial stages of development.